hanabi/hanabi.github.io/docs/beginner/save-principle-question-1.md

 <TabItem value="solution">

 - No. If Bob plays the blue 1 and Cathy discards the green 4, then the maximum score would be decreased.
-- As long as there is a chance that Cathy will discard, Bob **must** save the green 4 right now before paying any playable cards.
+- As long as there is a chance that Cathy will discard, Bob **must** save the green 4 right now before playing any playable cards.

 </TabItem>
 </Tabs>